Training, Coaching, and Capability Development

 - Branding – Developing, maintaining, protecting, and enforcing a brand to add value to a business.

-- Legal Rights – Complying with relevant legislation, including the Fair Trading Act and the Trade Marks Act.
+- Legal Rights – Complying with relevant legislation and guidelines, including Advertising Standards Authorities, the Fair Trading Act and the Trade Marks Act.

 - Costing and Pricing – Understanding fixed and variable IP costs, and determining the most profitable areas of IP.